 - 2.2.1.
 Developers of projects should, where practical, proactively identify all potential neighbours at the commencement of the development activity and implement an effective, ongoing consultation program with all contactable neighbours throughout the project's development.
 While it may vary by project and geography, neighbours affected may include residents and landowners in a proximity range of 0 km to 5 km from potential project asset locations, as well as residents in close proximity to other project related infrastructure, such as power transmission or supply infrastructure.
 This indicative distance range for consultation may need to be greater in situations where, for instance, wind turbines are proposed to be erected on an elevated ridge. - 2.2.2.
 Key stakeholders in the development of a project (for example, project buyers, planning authorities, investors, debt providers, local councils, regulators) should seek and consider evidence of neighbour identification and effective neighbour consultations as part of any due diligence and approval criteria. - 2.2.3.
 Developers should consider the merits and use of appropriate neighbour agreements as a potential component of its overall neighbour and community consultations and project strategy.
 If utilised, neighbour agreements should be negotiable, fair and reasonable, written in plain English and the neighbour should have access to and obtain appropriate legal and financial advice before entering into any agreement.
 Standard agreements should not restrict the neighbour from being able to raise issues and concerns about the project, including subsequent proposed changes to the project design.
 Neighbours should be able to make complaints about the project and not be subjected to conditions that exceed normal planning standards and permit requirements.
 There may be existing operating projects where a retrospective neighbour agreement should be considered.
-Developers may, alternately, opt for a broader community support model that benefits a wider group of community members that may not include specific neighbour agreements.
+Developers may, alternately, opt for a broader community support model that benefits a wider group of community members that may not include specific neighbour agreements. - 2.2.4.

-- 2.2.4.
 Screening solutions proposed by developers should be realistic and effective.
 If trees are proposed, trees should be planted in a timely fashion and well maintained to provide effective visual screening within a reasonable timeframe.
 Other screening solutions, such as structures or shutter blinds, should also be considered when proposing and negotiating a visual screening agreement.
 Neighbours may also prefer a cash payment option in lieu of the developer designing and installing the screening solution. - 2.2.5.
 The developer should recognise that some neighbours may have been potential host landowners for the project's initial design and should take the time to understand the neighbour's history of involvement with the project.
 Developers should document all conversations and interactions with neighbours and maintain such records in an appropriate system for future reference.
-Equally, neighbours who have been approached by developers to offer an agreement should also ensure that they have documented all offers and agreements presented to them. - 2.2.6.
-Neighbours should be appropriately represented in any project-related committees, such as Community Consultative Committees and Community Engagement Fund Committees, to help ensure that neighbours have a voice, as well as the opportunity to be positively engaged with the many and various aspects of the project across the community.
+Equally, neighbours who have been approached by developers

+- to offer an agreement should also ensure that they have documented all offers and agreements presented to them. - 2.2.6.
+Neighbours should be appropriately represented in any project-related committees, such as Community Consultative Committees and Community Engagement Fund Committees, to help ensure that neighbours have a voice, as well as the opportunity to be positively engaged with the many and various aspects of the project across the community. - 2.2.7.
+Special consideration should be given to large-scale transmission project neighbours that reside along host property boundaries adjacent to the proposed transmission easement (or other infrastructure, such as a substation) to ensure there is a relationship in place to identify the neighbours and develop solutions to manage real or perceived impacts arising from these situations.